How to work, interact, and relate with me

 My secret master plan

-Working as a consultant helping several organizations on incremental evolutionary change has left me jaded.
+Working as a consultant helping several organizations with incremental evolutionary change has left me jaded.
 In part, because most of them do it for different reasons than my own.
 But mostly, because I didn’t see the impact I am longing for.
 My current plan is to focus on one product company instead, to prove that it is possible and then enable others to emulate it.
 By doing so, my impatient self is hoping for an evolutionary leap in organizations.

 - help create a successful caring network organization others want to be like